Gungjay07/Gungjay07/README.md

 - 🌱 I’m currently learning **React JS, C, etc..**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/agungpraditya/](https://www.linkedin.com/in/agungpraditya/)

 - 💬 Ask me about **New Technology**

 - 📫 How to reach me **agungpradityaaa@gmail.com**